samuel-bohman/AI-benchmarking-guide/README.md

   `vim /etc/docker/daemon.json`

-  make sure `data-root` points to a directory on the mounted NVMe disk, or somewhere with sufficient storage space (we recommend at least 500GB of free space)
+  make sure `data-root` points to a directory on the mounted NVMe disk, or somewhere with sufficient storage space (at least 1TB)

   ```
   {